Ayesha-Dash96/Malicious-Agents-in-Robot-Swarms/README.md

 Key features of the MONA robots include:

-Type 2 Charging Port: Facilitates easy charging using standard Type 2 cables.
+Type 2 Charging Port: Facilitates easy charging using standard Type 2 cables.<br />
-Wi-Fi Connectivity: Allows robots to communicate wirelessly within the network.
+Wi-Fi Connectivity: Allows robots to communicate wirelessly within the network.<br />
-Battery Life: Each robot has a battery life ranging from 2 to 8 hours, depending on usage.
+Battery Life: Each robot has a battery life ranging from 2 to 8 hours, depending on usage.<br />
 Energy Efficiency: The ESP32 microcontroller is designed to operate in energy-saving mode, waking up at regular intervals to minimize power consumption.

 - **Arena:**